rricharz/Tek4010/pltfiles/PointPlot/README.txt

-point plot files: ESC FS, enhanced graphics pictures with brightness obtained from Monty McGraw
+Special point plot files: ESC FS, enhanced graphics pictures with brightness.
+Supplied by Monty McGraw.
+The original files are from Chuck Forsberg.